 - Spouse and dependent children of a foreigner coming to India on any other long term visa, such as an Employment visa or Business visa.

 Employment visas are issued to foreigners who are working in India, for an organization registered in India.
-Foreigners doing long-term volunteer work in India are now granted employment visas (as opposed to X visas, which was previously the case).
-Employment visas are usually granted for one year, or the term of the contract.
+Foreigners doing long-term volunteer work in India are now granted employment visas (as opposed to X-visas previously).
+Special Project visas are issued to highly skilled foreigners coming to India to work in the power and steel sectors.
+Employment visas are usually for one year, or the term of the contract.
 They can be extended in India.

 In order to apply for an Employment visa, you'll need proof of employment with a company/organization in India, such as a contract that states the terms and conditions.
-From April 1, 2017, the rule that stipulates applicants must be earning $25,000 a year or more has been lowered to allow for foreigners to teach in Central Higher Educational Institutes.
+From April 1, 2017, the rule that stipulates applicants must be earning 16.25 lakh rupees (about $23,000) a year or more has been lowered to allow for foreigners to teach in Central Higher Educational Institutes.
 Other exceptions are made for volunteers, ethnic cooks, translators, non-English language teachers, and members of Foreign High Commissions and Embassies.

 Intern (I) Visa: New Category